What Products Can Be Made From Metal Fabrication Processes?March 3, 2020 | 1:31 pm

 In today’s age, metal fabrication is used in the United States for a variety of industries and products.
 Our greater ability to bend metal plays into the creation of electronics, construction materials, metal enclosures, jewelry, planes, cars and trains.
 The increased ability to automate many steps of the metal fabrication process has led to the increased availability of consumer goods.
 Automation makes metal fabrication processes faster and metal products much more affordable to U.S. consumers.

-The Metal Fabrication Process
+What is The Metal Fabrication Process?

 In its most basic form, metal fabrication is the process of turning raw metal into completed products.
 The metal fabrication process comes down to two main sections: the removal process and then the deformation process.
 To begin metal fabrication, the manufacturer will remove a piece of material from a larger chunk of material.
 Some of the common removal methods include machining, cutting, blanking, shearing, punching and nibbling, among others.